GermainGirndt/YourAppointment/README.md

 # YourAppointment
-YourAppointment is an simple and practical framework for Appointment Management.
+YourAppointment is a simple and practical App for Appointment Management.